OutlawPlz/drupal_flickity/README.md

 Start using Flickity in three steps.

-1. Download latest Flickity module form Github or via Composer and enable it as usual.
+1. Download latest Flickity module form [Github][20e977c5] or via Composer and enable it as usual.
   ```sh
   composer require outlawplz/flickity
   ```

-2. Download latest Flickity library and copy it to the `libraries/` folder found at Drupal root folder.
+2. Download latest [Flickity][3bda2aad] library and copy it to the `libraries/` folder found at Drupal root folder.
   ```sh
   # CSS file location
   /libraries/flickity/dist/flickity.min.css